Claire’s passion for music began as a young child and when she was sixteen was offered a place at the Conservatorium of Music, Melbourne, Australia.

 As well as performing live as a soloist and within duos and bands throughout Australia, Claire has recorded with many major Australian artists as well as an array of high calibre session musicians.

 Claire now resides in the U.K near London with her husband Mark, who is also her personal Manager and Engineer/Producer.
-Together they have recently created a collection of works which showcases much of Claire’s writing and arranging skills as an emotive composer, utilizing virtual choir and orchestra.
-Claire is very focussed on her work and loves to work to a brief.
+Together they have recently created a collection of works which showcases much of Claire’s writing and arranging skills as an emotive composer.